Cindy Wilson: 1985–1993: Mainstream success and hiatus

 On April 21, 1985, Wilson married Keith Bennett, a successful advertiser who was a longtime friend of the band and Ricky's guitar tech on tour.
 Her brother, Ricky, died later that year of an AIDS-related illness, leaving her devastated.
 She recalled of his illness and death:

 The band had recorded the bulk of their fourth release, Bouncing Off the Satellites (1986) prior to Ricky Wilson's death.
 The group subsequently took a hiatus, returning three years later with their fifth album, Cosmic Thing (1989), which featured drummer Keith Strickland assuming the role of lead guitarist in Ricky Wilson's absence.
-The album featured several highly-successful singles, including "Roam" and "Love Shack", both of which went on to become the band's signature tracks.
+The album featured several highly successful singles, including "Roam" and "Love Shack", both of which went on to become two of the band's signature tracks.

 Wilson took a sabbatical from the band in 1990 to concentrate on raising a family of two children, during which time the B-52's recorded and released the album Good Stuff as a trio of Pierson, Schneider and Strickland.
 During the live tour to promote Good Stuff in 1992 and 1993, Julee Cruise sang as a replacement for Wilson.

 1994–present: Return to the B-52's, solo work

 Wilson rejoined the B-52's in 1994.
 In 1998, she took part in recordings for two new songs to be included with the band's hit singles on the album Time Capsule: Songs for a Future Generation.
 Wilson then took maternity leave in 1999 (being replaced on tour by Gail Ann Dorsey), later rejoining the band in 2001 for regular touring of their greatest hits.

 The B-52's completed the album Funplex in 2007, and it was released in March 2008.
 Wilson co-wrote every song on the album with the three other band members.
 In all, she has co-written much of the band's catalog, including "Dance This Mess Around", "Private Idaho" and all of the Cosmic Thing album, including hit singles "Love Shack" and "Roam".

 Wilson self-released an EP of new material, Sunrise, in September 2016.
 February 2017 saw the self-release of another EP of new material, Supernatural.
 Wilson released her debut solo record, Change, in December 2017 through the independent label Kill Rock Stars.
+On August 25, 2023, she released her second solo album, Realms.
+Its first single, "Midnight", was released in May 2023.
+And in 2025, Wilson released another solo EP, Second Sight.